 Selling stock photos online is an attractive way to make some extra cash.
-We’ve previously discussed the best websites to sell your photos on, so this article will cover the best types of photos you can take, based on what actually sells.
+We’ve previously discussed the best places to sell your photos online, so this article will cover the best types of photos you can take, based on what actually sells.

 What Types of Photos Sell Best?

 Studying the top contributors on Shutterstock yields an interesting result.
 With some notable exceptions, the vast majority of high-performing contributors sell either generic photos of people or events, or vector artwork.

 Contributors antishock, Rvector, Aha-Soft, and Toluk all sell custom vector artwork, and are listed among the top 10 best contributors to Shutterstock.
 Each artist has their own personal style, but their work can be loosely grouped into two main styles.

 Icons can be used for websites, fliers, apps, and more.

 Abstract backgrounds can be used for desktop wallpapers, posters, or simply inspiration.

 These kinds of images sell well, and businesses of any size are always looking for artwork for a whole variety of media.
 New laws coming into force may mean that there’s always a seasonal trend to look out for.

 These kinds of photos will always be in demand.
 Newspapers and other publications need “generic” photos of people shaking hands, serving food, or having a meeting.
 Celebrity photos will often rise and fall in popularity, depending on the media cycle.
 The trick here is to have a large library, to ensure that there’s always something selling.